-The Many Hands Peace Farm (MHPF) is an educational farm dedicated to improving The Mountain’s environmental sustainability while teaching interns, guests and MountainCamp youth the best practices of environmental education and sustainable agriculture.
+The Many Hands Peace Farm is an educational farm dedicated to teaching apprentices and The Mountain Retreat & Learning Center’s guests about the concepts and techniques of regenerative agriculture.

 How and Why It Began

 In 2009, Brian Gifford and a small group of Mountain staff had a vision of sustainable agriculture at The Mountain.
 This vision became the Many Hands Peace Farm.
 This program has evolved to provide environmental and agricultural education for guests, cultivate environmental awareness and sustainability, and produce locally grown, organic food for guests attending Mountain programs.
 As well as local communities through the Cashiers and Highlands Farmers Markets.
 Through determination and hard work the Many Hands Peace Farm and began its first season in 2010.
 True to its name sake, many have contributed to see this vision of regenerative agriculture in practice.
 Learn more about our commitment to soil, sustainability and stewardship bellow.

 For the first time this summer, we will be also be hosting a week-long Farm Camp for kids aged 12-17.
 This will be an immersive, place-based educational experience focused on connecting practical, kinesthetic learning to broader issues and concepts.
 Kids will learn about mushroom farming, foraging/wildcrafting, soil ecology, animal husbandry, basic horticulture, composting & waste upcycling.
 This camp will engage creative minds with hands-on learning, while fostering holistic thinking & problem-solving, appreciation of the natural world and human’s roles within nature, food consciousness, interdependence, and healing the land as healing ourselves.
 For more information, please click here.